SilverClawsNg/OutScribed/README.md

   2. OutScribedHangfireDb - This would hold Hangfire jobs (scheduled and enqueued)
   3. OutScribedLogDb - This would hold all logs created by Serilog

+### 1.8 Domain Input Validation (Preconditions)

+* This section discusses domain input validation
+* The domain layer strictly enforces input preconditions to maintain data integrity and prevent domain objects from entering an invalid state.
+* This is achieved through a dedicated validation mechanism
+	1. Validator Utility: A static utility class responsible for performing comprehensive checks on input parameters.
+	2. ValidationField: A flexible class that encapsulates a field's name, its value, and various constraints (e.g., minimum/maximum length for strings, numerical ranges, optionality).
+This allows for declarative definition of validation rules.
+	3. InvalidParameters: A simple struct used to capture details of individual validation failures, including the FieldName and FieldValue that failed.
+	4. InvalidParametersException: A custom exception that is thrown when one or more input preconditions are violated.
+This exception contains a list of InvalidParameters, providing detailed information about what went wrong.
+* Process of Validating Domain Fields:
+	1. Define Fields and Constraints: Within the constructors or public methods of our domain aggregates (e.g., Account aggregate's Register method), input parameters are wrapped into ValidationField objects, specifying their validation rules (e.g., new ValidationField("Email Address", emailAddress, minLength: 3, maxLength: 255)).
+ 	2. Execute Validation: The Validator.Validate() method is called with a collection of these ValidationField objects.
+  	3. Automatic Checks: The Validator performs various checks:
+	  	* Required Fields: Ensures non-optional fields are not null, empty, or whitespace (for strings).
+	  	* Length Constraints: Verifies string lengths against MinLength and MaxLength rules.
+	  	* Numeric Ranges: Checks numeric values (integers, longs, decimals) against MinValue and MaxValue.
+	  	* Enum Validity: Confirms that enum values correspond to defined enum members.
+  	4. Exception on Failure: If any validation rule is violated, the Validator collects all InvalidParameters and immediately throws an InvalidParametersException.
+This prevents the domain operation from proceeding with corrupt or incomplete data, acting as a crucial "guard clause."

+### 1.9 Event-Driven Communication with MassTransit

+* Our backend leverages an event-driven architecture, powered by MassTransit, to facilitate highly decoupled and scalable communication between different modules.
+* This pattern ensures that modules can react to relevant occurrences without direct dependencies on each other.
+* Process Overview:

+#### 1.9.1 Event Publishing (IEventPublisher):
+* When a module (e.g., the Onboarding module detects an IP address violation) needs to signal a significant occurrence, it publishes a domain event.
+* This is done via a dedicated IEventPublisher interface (e.g., IEventPublisher.IpAddressViolated_Jail()), which abstracts away the underlying messaging infrastructure.

+#### 1.9.2 Event Definition (e.g., IpAddressViolationEvent):
+* Each event is a simple, immutable data contract that describes what happened, carrying only the necessary information (e.g., IpAddress, EmailAddress, JailReason).

+#### 1.9.3 Event Consumption (IConsumer & Specific Consumers):
+* Dedicated event consumers (e.g., IpAddressViolationEventConsumer), implementing the MassTransit.IConsumer<TEvent> interface, subscribe to specific event types.
+* When an event is published, MassTransit routes it to the appropriate consumer(s).

+#### 1.9.4 Module Interaction:
+* Upon receiving an IpAddressViolationEvent, the IpAddressViolationEventConsumer then calls the relevant method on the target module's application service (e.g., IJailService.ProcessViolationAsync()).
+* This service, in turn, interacts with the domain aggregate (e.g., IpAddress) to update its state.

+#### 1.9.5 Benefits:

+* Decoupling: Modules do not directly call each other, reducing tight coupling and making individual modules easier to develop, test, and deploy independently.
+* Scalability: Events enable asynchronous processing, allowing the system to handle high loads by distributing work across multiple consumers.
+* Auditability: Events provide a clear, immutable log of significant actions within the system.

 ---